The Psochic Hegemony Diagram - Full Screen

 Logical inconsistencies are a key indicator of a flawed or deceptive idea.
 Use the Hegemony map to visualize these contradictions.

-A contradiction exists when an idea's stated position on the map (how it is framed) is significantly different from its actual position (its true effect as revealed by your inquiry).
+The Formula for Contradiction: A contradiction exists when an idea's stated position on the map (how it is framed) is significantly different from its actual position (its true effect as revealed by your inquiry).
 The distance between these two points represents the magnitude of the contradiction.

 Guiding Questions for Contradiction:

-By answering these questions, you can place the idea in one of four quadrants: The Greater Good (Top-Left), The Lesser Good (Bottom-Left), The Lesser Evil / Greatest Lie (Top-Right), or The Greater Evil (Bottom-Right).
+By answering these questions, you can place the idea in one of four quadrants: The Greater Good (Top-Left), The Lesser Good (Bottom-Left), The Lesser Evil / The Greatest Lie (Top-Right), or The Greater Evil (Bottom-Right).

-Part 4: The Helxis Tensor — Identifying Deception
+Part 5: The Helxis Tensor — Identifying Deception

 Hostile or selfish ideas are rarely presented honestly.
 They are framed to appear attractive and morally righteous, a "literal trick" to bypass your critical judgment.
 This is the Attraction, Helxis Tensor at work: an idea is disguised to appear within your own worldview.